4d-go-mobile/form-login-EnterServerURL/README.md

 Currently it is not possible to select it in projet editor but we could add it manually

 * To use a login form template, the first thing you'll need to do is create a `YourDatabase.4dbase/Resources/Mobile/form/login` folder.
-* Then drop this login form project content into a `EnterServerURL` folder in to `YourDatabase.4dbase/Resources/Mobile/form/login
+* Then drop this login form project content from [release][release-url] into a `EnterServerURL` folder in to `YourDatabase.4dbase/Resources/Mobile/form/login`
 * For this template, add `"login":"/EnterServerURL"` in the file `project.4dmobileapp` (⚠️ project must not be opened)

 <!-- MARKDOWN LINKS & IMAGES -->